campa-consortium/pals/source/beamlines.md

   length: 37.8
   zero_point: thingC
   line:
     - thingB                # This item refers to the name of an element or BeamLine defined elsewhere.
-    - lineitem:
+    - thingZ:               # thingZ inherits parameters from thingB
-        inherit: thingB    # Another way of referring to thingB
+        inherit: thingB
-    - lineitem: Quadrupole # Define an element in place
+    - Q1a:                  # Define an element in place called Q1a
-        name: Q1a
+        type: Quadrupole
+        length: 1.03
         direction: -1
         ...
-    - lineitem:          # This item contains a BeamLine called a_subline repeated three times
+    - a_subline:            # Item a_subline is repeated three times
-        inherit: a_subline
-        repetition: 3
+        repeat: 3
         ...
 ```